Coderad32/MarsPerserveResearch/README.md

 - **Brand Service Worker Updates:** Enhancements for better offline functionality and performance.

 ## License

-This project is licensed under the [Open Source MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [Open Source MIT License](LICENSE.md) - see the LICENSE file for details.

 ## Terms

-- **Data Privacy:** We do not collect personal information.
+- **Terms Privacy:** We do not collect personal information.
 Instead, we focus on extracting and utilizing code contributions through data polling methods.

 ## Cookies
 - **No Cookies Collected:** We do not use cookies for tracking or data collection.

 ## Connect
-Open and available for hire.
+Open and available for communications.

-## Fork
-- **Fork the Data:** Feel free to fork this repository to contribute or use in your projects.

-## Our Legacy
-You're here to leave a legacy.
-Whether through your work, family, or personal endeavors, you're here.